Officials: 3 dead after small plane crash in ... | Taiwan News

-SAN ANTONIO (AP) — Officials say three people were killed when a single-engine plane crashed while attempting to land at San Antonio International Airport.
+SAN ANTONIO (AP) — Authorities in Texas say three people were killed when a single-engine plane crashed on a city street while attempting to land at San Antonio International Airport.

 San Antonio Fire Chief Charles Hood says the plane went down around 6:30 p.m.
-Sunday in a commercial district about a mile west of the airport.
+Sunday in a commercial and residential area about a mile (1.6 kilometers) west of the airport.
 Hood says the plane had taken off from Sugar Land, southwest of Houston, and was headed to Boerne when it experienced engine trouble and diverted to San Antonio.
-Boerne is located about 30 miles north of the city.

 Hood says flight logs indicated there were three people on board the aircraft.